Ring of Champions

 An Australian rugby union representative and St George Premiership winner, Kevin Ryan (Bulldog no.323) played a major role in the Club's changing fortunes in the late 1960s.

-A tough as teak prop forward, Ryan arrived at Canterbury in 1967 following an impressive career in the Red V, which saw him win six consecutive titles, play nine matches for New South Wales and two Tests for Australia.
+A tough as teak prop forward, Ryan arrived at Canterbury in 1967 following an impressive career at the Dragons, which saw him win six consecutive Premiership titles, play nine matches for New South Wales and two Tests for Australia.

-Immediately inducted as Captain-Coach, Ryan's success and influence quickly rubbed off on his Canterbury teammates, ironically ending St George's 11-year Premiership run en route to the Club's first Grand Final appearance in two decades.
+Taking over as Captain-Coach, Ryan's success and influence quickly rubbed off on his Canterbury teammates, who ended St George's 11-year Premiership run en route to the Club's first Grand Final appearance in two decades.

-Retiring midway through the 1969 season, Ryan upheld his role as Coach, leading the side to a Pre-season Competition victory in 1970 and taking the side to another semi-final campaign.
+Retiring midway through the 1969 season, Ryan upheld his role as Coach, leading the side to a Pre-Season Competition victory in 1970 and another semi-final campaign.

-The influential figure then retired to take up law studies, and later served as a Member of Parliament in New South Wales.
-Ryan also held a longstanding position as President of the Player's Association.
+After retiring to focus on a career in law, he later served as a Member of Parliament in New South Wales and held a longstanding position as President of the Rugby League Player's Association.

 In 2004, Ryan was named at prop for the Berries to Bulldogs 70-Year Team of Champions, before later being inducted into the Bulldogs Ring of Champions in 2007.